moadAlami/tabbed/README.md

 This build uses the following patches:

   * [alpha](https://tools.suckless.org/tabbed/patches/alpha/) - This patch create 32bit window in tabbed.
 This allows to handle windows with transparency.
+  * [autohide](https://tools.suckless.org/tabbed/patches/autohide/) - This patch hides the tab bar if only one tab is open.